timiskhakov/music-slides/slides.md

 ### About

 - Software developer at Futurice (Helsinki)
-- Work with Go for 4 years coming from C#/.NET
+- Have been working with Go for 4 years
+- Coming from C#/.NET background
 - Blog tech stuff: https://timiskhakov.github.io
 - Love music